schkovich/cloudflare-docs/content/durable-objects/best-practices/create-durable-object-stubs-and-send-requests.md

 Historically, the `ctx` object for Durable Objects has been given a variety of different names in example code, most commonly `state`.
 Until introduction of [RPC methods](/workers/runtime-apis/rpc/), `state` was just the name of a Durable Object constructor parameter, so an application could use whatever name they wanted.
 With RPC, the `DurableObject` superclass defines these values as properties, so they must have official names.
 We have standardized on `ctx` for consistency between `DurableObject` and `WorkerEntrypoint`.

+Prior to [RPC introduction](/workers/configuration/compatibility-dates/#remote-procedure-call-rpc), the `ctx` object for Durable Objects was known as `state`. `state` was the name of the Durable Object constructor parameter, so an application could use any other name.
+With RPC, the `DurableObject` superclass defines these values as properties, so they must have official names. `ctx` was chosen for consistency between `DurableObject` and `WorkerEntrypoint`.

 {{</Aside>}}

 Refer to [Build a Counter](/durable-objects/examples/build-a-counter/) for a full example.